Custom home case study

 What we were going for

-The brief here wasn't a statement house.
-It was a forever-ish house: a plan that handles a family today and still works when the kids are back with their kids.
+The brief here wasn’t a statement house.
+It was a forever-ish house: a plan that handles a family today and still works when the kids are back with their own kids.
 That shapes everything from the scale of the kitchen to how the lower level lives.
+A custom home only earns its budget when the plan answers daily life better than the houses on the resale market could.

 Why the restraint